arnoldjames98/arnoldjames98.github.io/assignment1.md

 ## **Research Question**:

-_How can the concepts of foldable robotics be applied to the design of a seed spreading robot that is constructed entirely from biodegradable materials?_
+_How can the concepts of foldable robotics be applied to the design of a crab-inspired, compliant leg mechanism constructed entirely from biodegradable materials?_